202C-Pilot/202C-Master-Course/week12.md

 * apply principles of typography to design an effective document;
 * design titles and headings so that they are visually distinct;
 * describe the uses of rules, boxes, screens, marginal glosses, and pull quotes in technical documents; and
-* apply document design principles to your Instruction Set assignment.
+* apply document design principles to your Technical Description project.

 ## By Tuesday Night